Art Genie / stock.adobe.com

 5. Utilize Proper CloudFlare Page Rules

-If you’re not using CloudFlare, you can go ahead and skip this one.
+If you’re not using Cloudflare, you can go ahead and skip this one.
 But if you are, you definitely need to give this a try.

-Most people go through the basic CloudFlare set up process, verify it’s working, and call it a day.
+Most people go through the basic CloudFlare setup process, verify it’s working, and call it a day.

 But to maximize your site’s performance, you really should spend a bit more time tweaking its settings.
 One key switch is setting up page rules to exclude your WordPress admin from CloudFlare.
-CloudFlare themselves recommend that you make this tweak to avoid breaking your admin area.
+CloudFlare recommend that you make this tweak to avoid breaking your admin area.

 To do it, head to Page Rules in your CloudFlare account: